CDimonaco/buongiorno-signora/README.md

 ## Features

 `buongiorno-signora` is a wrapper of `bonjourmadame.fr` website for visual studio code.
-This project follows the rule of `dog head driven development`.
+This project follows the rule of `dog dick driven development`.

 ## Extension Settings